-To access the trail, parking is available at the following locations; a fee is required.
+To access the trail, parking is available at the following locations (west to east); a fee is required.

 - Near Pamplin: Heights School Road off U.S. Business 460, near trail milepost 168

 - In Elam: Off U.S. 460 at Sulpher Spring Road, near trail milepost 164